 Working on a Utah Military Base

 After the military transition and beginning the employment search, many veterans overlook the opportunities of working on military facility.
 If you’re a Utah veteran seeking employment within the beehive state, look no further than one of the military bases Utah has to offer.
 Imagine how much of a boost your military to civilian resume will have by being able to show that you’ve worked on a military base in and out of uniform.
-Empire Resume’s latest military article will show you the military installations within our home state of Utah and give you insight as to what it’s like working on a military base.
+We’ll show you the military installations within our home state of Utah and give you insight as to what it’s like working on a military base.

 Military Installations in Utah